 Note that this information is out-of-date.
 The Grad Curriculum Committee is working on updates and hopes to have them posted here soon; in the meantime direct questions to Chris Elphick.

-This page is for graduate students pursuing a Doctor of Philosphy (Ph.D.) degree in EEB and their advisor(s).
-This document is provided as a convenience, but please consult the Graduate Catalog for authoritative information, or for clarification and elaboration of information found here.
-There is a corresponding ontogeny for M.S. students.
+This page is for graduate students pursuing a Doctor of Philosophy (PhD) degree in EEB and their advisers.
+This document is provided as a convenience, and it is important to consult the Graduate Catalog for authoritative information on university-level requirements, or for clarification and elaboration of information found here.
+A more detailed account of EEB's academic guidelines for PhD students is available in the EEB Student Handbook<LINK COMING SOON].
+If Graduate School guidelines conflict with the EEB Handbook, please notify Chris Elphick immediately.
+There is a corresponding ontogeny for MS students.

 Full course load

-The 2014/2015 Graduate Catalog says that a full time on-campus student must enroll in 6 or more credits if holding a 50% (or greater) TA/RA or 9 credits if not on a TA/RA.
+The Graduate Catalog (available on the Graduate School web site) says that a full time on-campus student must enroll in 6 or more credits if holding a 50% (or greater) TA/RA or 9 credits if not on a TA/RA.
 If working on an off-campus project, see the Graduate Catalog for details.

 Plan of Study